assemblycompany/pushscript/README.md

 - **Interactive Confirmations**: User-friendly prompts for confirming actions
 - **Color-Coded Output**: Improved readability with color-coded console messages

+## Recommended Provider: Gemini

+While PushScript supports multiple AI providers, **Gemini** is our recommended choice for the best balance of performance and cost:

+- **Fast & Good Quality**: Gemini provides excellent commit message generation with minimal latency
+- **Free Tier Available**: `gemini-2.0-flash` performs well and is free for most usage scenarios
+- **Efficient Token Management**: Our built-in token optimization is tailored for Gemini's limits
+- **Simple Setup**: Just needs an API key and works well with default configuration

+To use Gemini, simply set `PUSHSCRIPT_LLM_PROVIDER=gemini` in your `.env.local` file.

 ## Installation

 1. Make sure you have Node.js installed